 Katie (Kathleen) Scholla won her courageous battle with multiple sclerosis and thyroid cancer when her indomitable spirit was finally released from her body at the Allied Hospice Center in Scranton.

-To send flowers in memory of Katie Scholla, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Katie Scholla, please visit our Heartfelt Sympathies Store.

 Born in Carbondale, daughter of David and Joan Miller Scholla, Dunmore, she was raised in Dunmore and was a 1996 graduate of Dunmore High School.

 Katie was a force of nature with a generous heart.
 She never turned away anyone in need and whether it was clothing, a meal, a place to stay or a warm hug, Katie would have it for you.
 Her generosity extended to animals, and she rescued many during the course of her life.

 Her personality was as colorful as the crazy socks she collected and was known to wear.
 She was a loving mother, daughter, sister, aunt, niece, cousin, and friend.